The Indian Pueblo Cultural Center Marks 46th Anniversary ON AUGUST 28, 2022

 We celebrated our 40th anniversary in 2016 by unveiling our new permanent exhibit, We Are of This Place: the Pueblo Story.
 It’s an immersive, interactive, multimedia exhibit inspired by traditions that have been passed down for generations, and its displays honor our land and all living things.
 Not long afterward, we also established the Bob Chavez Scholarship for the Arts, helping Pueblo artists who are pursuing the arts in higher education.

-Avanyu Plaza continues to expand with restaurant, retail, and office space.
-A Domino’s Pizza and Pueblo-owned Laguna Burger opened as tenants in 2017, followed by a new dining spot in 2018 from a local restaurateur, Sixty-Six Acres.
-A large, decorative, open plaza was completed in 2019, which will complement the retail and dining spaces being constructed around it.
-Across from this newly constructed outdoor space, IPMI-owned Marriott TownePlace Suites opened in the summer of 2020.
-In late 2021, Phase II of our commercial development is slated to open with an exciting mix of businesses, including US Eagle Federal Credit Union, Rude Boy Cookies and Itality Plant Based Foods.
-12th Street Tavern and Rainwater Wellness, both owned and operated by IPMI and IPCC, will also add to the offerings at Avanyu Plaza.
-All will continue to make the 12th Street corridor into an even more popular attraction for residents and visitors alike.
+Avanyu Plaza continues to expand in phases with restaurant, retail, and office space development.
+In Phase I, a Domino’s Pizza and Pueblo-owned Laguna Burger opened as tenants in 2017, followed in 2018 by Sixty-Six Acres, a new dining spot from a popular local restaurateur.
+A large, decorative, open plaza was completed in 2019, which complements the retail and dining spaces being constructed around it.
+Across from this new outdoor space, IPMI-owned Marriott TownePlace Suites opened in the summer of 2020.
+In the spring and summer of 2022, an exciting mix of businesses in Phase II of our commercial development began opening, including US Eagle Federal Credit Union and 12th Street Tavern, a new neighborhood eatery owned and operated by IPMI.
+Rude Boy Cookies and Itality Plant Based Foods are also slated for 2022 openings, and IPMI announced La Montañita Food Co-op, New Mexico’s largest locally owned food coop, as the anchor tenant for Phase III.
+All will continue to draw residents and visitors alike to the thriving 12th Street corridor.

 It’s a truly exciting and inspiring time for the Indian Pueblo Cultural Center and Avanyu Plaza.
 What began as a single building for a museum has flourished into a vibrant cultural and business corridor showcasing the best New Mexico has to offer, all while benefiting city, state, and Pueblo economies.

-Today, IPCC is one of the top most-visited properties when it comes to tourism in the State of New Mexico, and offers plenty of events, dining, and shopping for locals.
+Today, IPCC is one of the top tourist attractions in New Mexico, and offers plenty of events, dining, and shopping for locals.
 Over the years our center has grown because of the love, care, and passion of all those who have passed through our doors, growing IPCC into what it is today, and what it will become in the years ahead.
 Thank you for being part of our story, and being involved in the past, present, and future of IPCC and Pueblo culture!

 A Closer Connection to The Pueblo Story Starts Here